scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/090-flexibleFit.rst.txt

    Removing post-translationally processed Methionine residue in *Coot*.
 Note that the icons shown in the image right side may be partially hidden if the screen is small.

 | Although in this particular example the most interesting
-  refinement strategy could be repair only the misfitted residues because they are very few, in a more general case, in which we could have many misfitted residues, an initial quick refinement may be accomplished.
+  refinement strategy could be repairing only the misfitted residues because they are very few, in a more general case, in which we could have many misfitted residues, an initial quick refinement may be accomplished.
 With this purpose, first of all, go to the upper right